nemo0622/pokeemerald_base/README.md

     - Data for all Pokémon up to Generation 8 (including Hisuian Forms!)
     - Much, MUCH more!
 Please check pokeemerald-expansion itself for all details/documentation
 - [aarant's branches](https://github.com/aarant/pokeemerald):
     - Following Pokémon in the overworld!
-Currently supports all Pokémon from Generations 1-3, with other Pokémon currently showing as invisible.
+Currently supports almost all Pokémon from Generations 1-7, plus Alolan, Galarian, and Hisuian forms/evolutions of Pokémon!
+        - Only Generations 1-3 were in original build - all further followers added by me, and created by the artists credited below!
+Please go support them!
     - Lighting!
 Day/Night system, shadows under all NPCs, and shining lamp posts.
     - Key item wheel, allowing up to 4 items to be registered.
+- Better Reflection System
+- Press B to move arrow to "Run" option

 ## Known Issues, Future Plans, & Credits!